0bdx/semi-parser/README.md

 Run all tests on the in-development source code:
 `npm test`

-Run examples:
+Run each example, one by one:
+`npm run example:1`
+`npm run example:2`

+Or run all the examples:
-`npm run example-1`
+`npm run examples`

 Build __semi-parser.js__ and __semi-parser.d.ts__:
+`npm run build:production`
-`npm run build`
+`npm run build:typings`

 Run all tests on the built __semi-parser.js__ file:
-`npm run test:build`
+`npm run preflight:test`

 Check that __semi-parser.js__ uses all types correctly:
-`npm run preflight`
+`npm run preflight:types`

-So before committing, run:
+Or run all the build and preflight steps in one line, eg before committing:
-`npm run build && npm run test:build && npm run preflight`
+`npm run build && npm run preflight`

 Display what will be published:
 `npm publish --dry-run`